rorymcgit/eureka-search/README.md

 - JavaScript
 - Mocha & Chai for testing
 - PostgreSQL Database
-- pg promise

 ## How to Run

-- Follow the instructions and run [Eureka Crawler](https://github.com/ledleds/beetle-crawler)
+- Follow the instructions on [Eureka Crawler](https://github.com/ledleds/beetle-crawler) to run a crawl
-- `git clone` this project directory and `cd eureka-search-engine` into it on your local machine
+- `git clone` this project directory
-- `npm install` to install project dependencies
+- `npm install` to install dependencies from within the project root
 - `npm test` to run Mocha and Chai tests
 - Run `nodemon` to run Eureka Search Engine locally
 - Visit `localhost:3000` on your favourite browser and search the websites from your crawl with Eureka Crawler!